 Fewer than half (49%) of SMBs plan to spend £1,000 or less on their cyber defences in the next 12 months, while almost a quarter (22%) do not know how much they will spend, according to data from a report published by insurance firm Zurich, in which it surveyed 1,000 UK SMEs.

-As the world becomes increasingly digital and cyber attacks continue to increase, investment in robust online security is a must, but the approach to online encryption and security is clearly nonchalant at best.
-The need for encryption is clear, so what’s the problem?
+As the world becomes increasingly digital and cyber attacks continue to increase, investment in robust security is a must, but the approach to a vpn solution and security is clearly nonchalant at best.
+The need for a vpn is clear, so what’s the problem?

-Most online encryption tools are difficult to deploy or do not provide the necessary security
+Most business vpn tools are difficult to deploy or do not provide the necessary security

-Small business owners have enough to worry about without having to constantly worry about the state of their online encryption tool, whether they’ve set it up properly and whether their staff are also making the effort to deploy the security when they’re supposed to.
+Small business owners have enough to worry about without having to constantly worry about the state of their vpn tool, whether they’ve set it up properly and whether their staff are also making the effort to deploy the security when they’re supposed to.

 The problem they have is that because current VPNs are built for consumers or big businesses, they have to be proactive in adapting systems to shoehorn into their business and they run the risk of having a system that isn’t configured properly, and no-one knows how to use.